Horizontal Tongue Piercings – Everything You Need To Know

 How Much Does A Horizontal Tongue Piercing Cost?

-Although the horizontal tongue piercing seems more complicated to the person getting pierced, the actual procedure is about the same for any tongue piercing.
+Although the horizontal tongue piercing seems more complicated, the actual procedure is about the same for any tongue piercing.
 The area gets marked and the needle goes through.
 So it usually costs about the same as a vertical tongue piercing.

 Of course, a double tongue piercing will likely cost more.